Exercise Doesn’t Do Depression

 So what happens during exercise to shift your mood and outlook on life?
 Besides obvious benefits to the rest of your body, let’s take a look at what happens in the brain.

-Exercise causes a variety of chemical reactions that help with everything from improving your memory to your mood, and to getting better sleep– naturally.
-This article from Shape magazine explains how exercise can:
+Exercise causes a variety of chemical reactions that help with everything from improving your memory to your mood, and to get better sleep – naturally.
+Exercise also:

-• Rebuild and generate new neurons resulting in increased brainpower.
+• Rebuilds and generates new neurons resulting in increased brainpower

-• Enhance mood and resistance due to endorphins
+• Enhances mood and resistance due to endorphins

 Regular exercise is not only a vital contributor to fitness and health, but is the key to boosting mental health.
 Evidence clearly shows that exercise is the magic bullet in combating illness in all areas of our being – physical, mental and emotional.